-Maysie Ballantine - currently on the Amazon & Andes Semester, a gap year program exploring cultural, political and ecological diversity in Bolivia and Peru with the cross-cultural educational organization, Where There Be Dragons.
+Maysie Ballantine took part in the Amazon & Andes Semester, a gap year program exploring cultural, political and ecological diversity in Bolivia and Peru with the cross-cultural educational organization, Where There Be Dragons.
 She plans on attending UNH in the fall.

-Noemi Bickford - has been working hard at the Abenaki Springs Farm CSA; enrolled in the Fire Science Program at Southern Maine Community College for next fall.
+Noemi Bickford has been working hard at the Abenaki Springs Farm CSA.
+She is enrolled in the Fire Science Program at Southern Maine Community College for next fall.

-Shenoa Duran - has been working at a campground in Spain and is now in Germany for internships working with animals both in shelters and with veterinarians.
+Shenoa Duran has been working at a campground in Spain and is now working locally and planning to attend the University of Arizona, Tucson, as an animal science/zoology major.

-Claire Koutras - currently working in Keene with plans to attend Landmark College in the fall
+Claire Koutras is working in Keene with plans to attend Landmark College in the fall.

-Leela Kurzmann - currently working part time at Northfield Mt.
-Hermon School
+Leela Kurzmann is working part time at Northfield Mt.
+Hermon School.

-Ella Richardson - currently on the Kroka Expeditions Ecuador Semester; will attend Bennington College in the fall
+Ella Richardson spent the fall with the Kroka Expeditions Ecuador Semester; and is now traveling and working in France.
+She will attend Bennington College in the fall.

-Fiona Spiegler - taking a gap year to work and then from January to June travel to Bali, Australia, and southern India where she will volunteer in a forest and water conservation project; will attend Goucher College in the fall
+Fiona Spiegler is taking a gap year to work and travel to Bali, Australia, and southern India where she will volunteer in a forest and water conservation project.
+She will attend Goucher College in the fall.

-Zoe Temple - through the HelpX program, she has been working at host organic farms that invite volunteer helpers to stay short-term in exchange for food and accommodation, first in BC on an herb seed farm and now in Washington State's Skagit Valley, just around the corner from Cascadian Farms.
+Zoe Temple through the HelpX program, has been working at host organic farms that invite volunteer helpers to stay short-term in exchange for food and accommodation, first in BC on an herb seed farm, then in Washington State's Skagit Valley, just around the corner from Cascadian Farms.
+She is currently working and traveling in France.
 She plans on attending Warren Wilson next fall.